CONTESTS AND AWARDS

 Always read the rules and guidelines carefully before you submit, and make sure you understand exactly what you’re getting into.
 Odd and unpleasant things may be lurking deep in the fine print.
 I can’t emphasize enough how important this is, yet it’s something that many writers skip.

 The sponsor may reserve the right to substitute prizes, or to reduce or eliminate prizes if certain conditions aren’t met.
-Watch out for language suggesting that the contest sponsor can use your entry for purposes other than publicity, and don’t assume, if the contest sponsor reserves the right to change the rules at any time, that they won’t do so (here’s one example of that: a mid-contest rules change that made a claim on entrants’ rights).
-And if you enter a contest online, be aware that you may be giving permission for your entry to be published at the company’s website, whether you win or not (a frequent complaint about the now-defunct vanity anthology company Poetry.com).
+Watch out for language suggesting that the contest sponsor can use your entry for purposes other than publicity, and don’t assume, if the contest sponsor reserves the right to change the rules at any time, that they won’t do so (here’s one example of that: a mid-contest rules change that expanded a claim on entrants’ rights).
+And if you enter a contest online, be aware that you may be giving permission for your entry to be published on the company’s website, whether you win or not (a frequent complaint about the now-defunct vanity anthology company Poetry.com).

 Resources